By G. FAITH LITTLE

 When designing professional development projects, we’re constantly examining how our promising practices can be solidified as we support educators.
 Through this examination, we’ve come to identify five principles of practice: Communities of practice, Contextualized practice, Critical reflection, Cultivating strengths, and Cycles of inquiry.
 As part of our series investigating each of these principles, let’s dig deeper into cycles of inquiry.
 (You can see previous entries in this series here.)

-CPET believes in and utilizes a cycle of inquiry with school teams as a powerful means towards transforming and improving practices and school structures.
+We believe in and utilize a cycle of inquiry with school teams as a powerful means towards transforming and improving practices and school structures.
 Our approach is inspired by the notion of social inquiry, as developed by John Dewey and C.S.
 Pierce, which privileges reflection and action, and articulates a process to identify a problem and investigate it through collaborative experimentation and exploration to develop a clearer understanding of an issue.

 We’ve got more to say on our foundations and theory, but my three-year-old nephew demonstrates the practice efficiently and effectively with his very favorite question: Why?